Critical Decade for Climate Change PhD Studentships

 The 2020s will be a decade of profound changes.
 This is the decade when the impacts of climate change become visible to the naked eye, and they are alarming.
 Big decisions will need to be made which cut across all sectors of the economy and worldwide.
 These decisions will require researchers with visionary and agile trans-disciplinary minds, and the capacity to quickly integrate evidence from across disciplines to form clear and globally-relevant insights, convincing narratives, that help enact solutions to the greatest challenge faced by their generation.

-Twenty studentships are available, with 15 outstanding doctoral scholars funded by a £1.35m grant of the prestigious Leverhulme Trust, and an additional five funded by UEA.
-The programme, which commences in October 2021, will recruit three cohorts, who will train within and contribute to the vibrant ClimateUEA community, bringing together leading experts and thinkers in climate research from across UEA.
-We seek candidates from across disciplines, interested to explore what is happening now and how current experience can help scale up actions, quickly, globally.
+Twenty studentships were offered, with 15 outstanding doctoral scholars funded by a £1.35m grant of the prestigious Leverhulme Trust, and an additional five funded by UEA.
+The programme, which commenced in October 2021, has recruited three cohorts, who are training within and contribute to the vibrant ClimateUEA community, bringing together leading experts and thinkers in climate research from across UEA.
+The candidates from across disciplines, are interested to explore what is happening now and how current experience can help scale up actions quickly and globally.
 Each doctoral project will be invited to contribute a chapter to a book on How to tackle climate change in the real world.

 Tackling climate change transcends disciplinary boundaries, therefore our researchers will be equipped to become leaders in generating and interpreting climate-relevant real-world data and understanding trends and drivers of change in our environment, while integrating agile use of new observations with storytelling and narratives that capture human dimensions in its richest form, essentially developing a new field of climate research.

 They will document changes across nature and society, provide evidence of their drivers and triggers, their amplifying forces and intervention points, in order to inspire and inform the strongest possible responses.